Skip to main content

 Your naturopathic doctor may prescribe a natural herbal treatment for your asthma, such as:

-● Garlic, due to its anti-inflammatory properties
+• Garlic, due to its anti-inflammatory properties

-● Ginger, which may decrease inflammation
+• Ginger, which may decrease inflammation

-● Turmeric, which may have anti-allergy properties
+• Turmeric, which has anti-inflammatory and anti-allergy properties

-● Honey, which can soothe asthma symptoms
+• Honey, which can soothe asthma symptoms

 Your naturopathic doctor may also opt for a botanical treatment, such as:

-Boswellia, Curcuma longa, and Glycyrrhiza glabra (licorice), when combined can dampen the chemical messengers which initiate inflammation
+• Boswellia, Curcuma longa, and Glycyrrhiza glabra (licorice), when combined can dampen the chemical messengers which initiate inflammation

-Astragalus membranaceus, a powerful immune-strengthening herb with tissue specificity in the lungs
+• Astragalus membranaceus, a powerful immune-strengthening herb with tissue specificity in the lungs

-Lobelia inflata, a respiratory stimulant and expectorant, which should only be used under the supervision of a trained practitioner due to its potential toxicity
+• Lobelia inflata, a respiratory stimulant and expectorant, which should only be used under the supervision of a trained practitioner due to its potential toxicity

 4. Stress Management

-Stress is a trigger for asthma, and management of stress can help alleviate symptoms.
+Stress is a trigger for asthma.

-In addition, a 2017 study published in Frontiers in Pediatrics shows that maternal prenatal stress has been associated with a higher risk for a variety of immune and metabolic alterations in the offspring such as asthma and allergic disorders.
+In addition, a 2017 study published in Frontiers in Pediatrics shows that maternal prenatal stress has been associated with a higher risk for a variety of immune and metabolic alterations in the offspring.

 These are just a sample of possible treatments your naturopathic doctor may use, depending on your unique health history and needs.